About Breyta Psychological Services

 Our Mission & Vision

 Trauma is ubiquitous in the experience of human suffering.
 Whether we realize it or not, we all experience it, as it is woven into our shared human experience and can be passed down through generations.
 The ripples of trauma are often more far-reaching than the experience itself, affecting everything from how we relate to others to our ability to experience joy.
+Our emotional well-being is deeply linked to the people, communities, and systems around us.
+True healing doesn’t happen in isolation—it’s shaped by the way we engage with the world and the way the world engages with us.

-The inevitability that we will all likely experience some form of trauma in our lives, demands specialized care.
+The inevitability that we will all likely experience some form of trauma in our lives demands specialized care.
 At Breyta, we acknowledge the impact of trauma on the individual and society, and we work to heal its effects.
 We provide evidence-based care to our clients, educational opportunities to providers and the community, and strive to increase awareness of trauma-related mental health issues, reducing shame and stigmas and creating the waves of change we hope to see in the world.

 Meet the founder